 The nominations for the election of all directors by the stockholders will be submitted in writing to the Board of Directors through the Corporate Secretary in accordance with the provisions of the Amended By-laws and were forwarded to the Corporate Governance Committee.
-In its meeting scheduled on May 13, 2024, the Corporate Governance Committee shall pre-screen the qualifications of the nominees and prepare a final list of nominees eligible for election.
-No other nominations will be entertained after the final list of candidates is prepared.
+In its meeting held on May 13, 2024, the Corporate Governance Committee pre-screened the qualifications of the nominees and prepared a final list of nominees eligible for election.
+No other nominations were entertained after the final list of candidates was prepared.